Harlow Youth Council is a locally elected group of 13 to 19-year-olds who live in or attend school in Harlow.

 As a group, the Youth Council represents the views and opinions of young people in the town.

-All young people can have their say, through their youth councillor, about issues that affect them.
+All young people can have their say, through their Youth Councillor, about issues that affect them.

 Harlow Youth Council is not affiliated to any political party and is politically neutral.